watsh-rajneesh/amigo-chatbot/README.md

 # ria (Raspberry Pi Intelligent Assistant)
 ##A Virtual assistant for Raspberrry Pi

-It is made following the nice book on the subject by Tanay Pant - Building a Virtual Assitant for Raspberry Pi (APress) [https://www.amazon.com/Building-Virtual-Assistant-Raspberry-voice-controlled/dp/1484221664]
+It is made following the nice book on the subject by Tanay Pant - Building a Virtual Assistant for Raspberry Pi (APress) [https://www.amazon.com/Building-Virtual-Assistant-Raspberry-voice-controlled/dp/1484221664]

 The idea is to use the Raspberry Pi based Virtual Assistant as one of the interfaces for Amigo chatbot project [https://github.com/sjsucohort6/amigo-chatbot-aws].